This page was last reviewed on August 10, 2021.

 Cumberland developed a new Heritage Management Plan in 2017.

-The Heritage Commission typically meets the first Monday of each month at 5:30 pm 9 (or on Tuesday evening if Monday is a holiday).
+The Heritage Committee typically meets the first Monday of each month at 5:30 pm (or on Tuesday evening if Monday is a holiday).
 View meeting agendas and minutes.

 - Meaghan Cursons

-Council may appoint up to twelve members to the Commission which will meet monthly at least ten times a year.
-Apply to be a member of the Heritage Committee.
+Council may appoint up to twelve members to the Committee which will meet monthly at least ten times a year.

 Heritage Conservation: A Community Guide